CodePushGo/website/src/content/blog/en/ultimate-guide-to-capacitor-ota-updates.md

 ### App Store Updates

-App store updates remain the primary way to distribute new versions of Capacitor apps.
+App store updates remain the primary way to distribute new versions of React Native apps.
 This involves submitting updates through the Apple App Store or Google Play Store for review.
 While this method is trusted by users, it does have some drawbacks.

 | Aspect | Impact | Consideration |
 | --- | --- | --- |